DustinBrett/daedalOS/README.md

 # MVP Bugs

-- Files
+- Explorer
-  - Filename is showing instead of app name in titles
+  - Filename is showing instead of app name in titlebar
   - Opening file when app is already open causes issues

 # MVP Refactors